 A quick search showed the park had only one lodge — Chisos Mountains Lodge — a coveted place to stay with only 72 rooms, a restaurant, and a central location.
-Reservations for rooms open in June for the following year.
+Reservations for rooms opened in June for the following year.
 Needless to say, since I was planning the trip just a month prior, I missed that deadline and the chance to stay there.
 The reservation clerk politely told me I could call the day before my arrival in case someone canceled.
-He stopped short of saying I had a snowball’s chance in hell to get a room, but it was implied.
+He stopped short of saying I had a snowball’s chance in hell to get a room, but it was implied — and he was right.
 March and April are exceedingly popular months to visit, he said.
 It’s not too hot, and the bluebonnets are blooming.

-RVing, camping, and backpacking are good options if you have the gear and inclination.
-I lacked the gear and campsite reservations that you need to make well in advance.
-As an aside for backpackers and campers, you can either stay in designated campgrounds or get a backcountry pass.
-For more information, visit Big Bend’s website.
+RVing, camping, and backpacking are good options if you have the gear and inclination, but I lacked the gear and campsite reservations that you need to make well in advance.
+(As an aside for backpackers and campers, you can either stay in designated campgrounds or get a backcountry pass.
+For more information, visit Big Bend’s website.)

-About Terlingua — I had read about a chili cookoff in a ghost town, never realizing Terlingua Ghost Town was just 7 miles from the park’s boundary.
-As the saying goes, when one door closes, another opens.
-My “Oh, no, I can’t find a place to stay in Big Bend next month” became “I get to see Terlingua AND Big Bend!”
+Then, I hit the jackpot in the town of Terlingua, nicknamed Terlingua Ghost Town.
+I had read about an annual chili cookoff in a ghost town, never realizing Terlingua was just 7 miles from the park’s boundary.
+My “Oh, no, I can’t find a place to stay in Big Bend next month” became “I get to see Terlingua and Big Bend!”

-By necessity, I stayed in Terlingua; by choice, I’ll return.
+By necessity, I stayed in Terlingua; by choice, I’ll return on my next trip to Big Bend National Park and Big Bend Ranch State Park.
 Here are the reasons Terlingua was the perfect place to stay when visiting Big Bend National Park:

 In reading about this tiny town, I’d seen it referred to as Terlingua Ghost Town.
-So it’s both a living (and lively) town and a ghost town.
-It began as a mining town in the 1800s.
-Its population swelled to 2,000 people in 1900 with the discovery of quicksilver or mercury.
+Turns out, it’s both a living (and lively) town and a ghost town.

-In the 1960s, a few people settled in Terlingua — whether they were looking for plenty of open space, a beautiful view of the mountains, easy access to Big Bend, or freedom from traffic, I couldn’t say.
+In the 1960s, a few people settled in Terlingua — whether they were looking for plenty of open space, a beautiful view of the mountains, easy access to Big Bend, or freedom from traffic, I can’t say.
 Terlingua certainly has all of those.
-Those early re-settlers resurrected the ghost town, started the chili cook-off in 1967, and put the town back on the map as Terlingua Ghost Town, or just Terlingua, as it’s commonly called.
+Those early re-settlers resurrected the ghost town, started the annual chili cook-off in 1967, and put the town back on the map as Terlingua Ghost Town.

 Terlingua, population of 110, is authentic, artsy without attitude, and full of character.
-Mom and pop establishments are the norm, with no Starbucks on the horizon.
+Mom-and-pop establishments are the norm, with no Starbucks on the horizon.
+It certainly lives up to its motto of “Viva Terlingua!”

 If you’d like to stay in an adobe guest house, you’ll find it here.
 If you favor glamping, you’ll find that, too.
 And if you want to stay in someone else’s camper, you can do that as well.